Bisma-Nadeemm/aws-cloud-security-detection/VERIFIED_REFERENCES.md

   `usedInWild` flag.
 Used to cross-check the realism of Experiment 3's synthetic "rare event" category (see paper Section 3.3 / Limitations).

-## What was removed from the original 38-reference list and why

-The original reference list followed a pattern typical of LLM-generated
-citations: plausible author names + plausible venue names + plausible years, but individually unverifiable.
-Rather than spot-check all 38 one by one, the whole original list was treated as unverified and only entries individually confirmed real are used.
-That's a smaller list than the original 38, but every entry resolves to something real you can open and read, and two of them are actual data sources this project's code depends on, not just background reading.